 - more than 35,000 volumes in the general collection covering a wide range of subjects - a variety of current magazines and journals, plus access to thousands full-text titles through subscriptions to online resources - local & national newspapers, plus 29 WA state, national, & alternative press papers via ProQuest - the library subscribes to a variety of web based resources, including: ProQuest (journal & newspaper articles), Encyclopedia Britannica, Literature Resource Center, and others.

-Off- campus access is available for BBCC students, staff, and faculty through the library's page on the BBCC portal.

-- documentaries, movies, records, and music CDs - a large and growing collection of children's books - textbooks, etc. for students going into education - microfilm of old issues of journals and newspapers [including the Columbia Basin Daily Herald] - Pacific Northwest History (PNW) collection - The VOCational collection has information on fields of employment, resumes, etc., as well as information on scholarships and 4 year colleges.
+Off- campus access is available for BBCC students, staff, and faculty through the library's page on the - BBCC portal.documentaries, movies, records, and music CDs - documentaries, movies, records, and music CDs a large and growing collection of children's books - a large and growing collection of children's books textbooks, etc. for students going into education - microfilm of old issues of journals and newspapers [including the Columbia Basin Daily Herald] - Pacific Northwest History (PNW) collection - The VOCational collection has information on fields of employment, resumes, etc., as well as information on scholarships and 4 year colleges.